Saahil615/JGraphics/Readme.md

 </ul>

 ## Installation and Usage
-As of now, the package has to be manually installed by either cloning this repository or downloading the zip file and unzipping it.
+The package has to be manually installed by either cloning this repository or downloading the zip file and unzipping it.

-A Maven repository will be made available soon.

 ## License
 The project is licensed under the MIT License.